Finnix: Usage

-Finnix is available for several processor architectures.
-The primary architecture is x86, with an additional x86-64 kernel included.
-PowerPC support is available with most releases as a separate CD, released concurrently with its x86 counterpart.
-In addition, Finnix is aware of both the User Mode Linux and Xen virtualization systems.
-UML and Xen Virtual private server providers such as Linode can provide Finnix as a recovery/maintenance distribution to their customers.

 Versions

 New versions of Finnix are released every 3 months on average, with updated software from the Debian "testing" tree, along with new Finnix-specific functionality.
 Versions 86.0 through 93.0 used a major/minor versioning scheme, with major releases usually including major functionality changes, and minor releases including minor fixes and Debian updates to bring Finnix's packages up to date with Debian's "testing" tree.
 Beginning with version 100, releases are numbered as a simple incrementing integer.
 Development builds are named after cities and towns in Wisconsin.